pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 What Could Happen if There are No SSL Certificate?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Login forms have sensitive information such as username, and password.
 If this is not properly secure, someone can easily obtain that information.
 Also, for some users, they may use the same password for multiple sites, therefore, the attacker can potentially compromise the user.
-[SSL Shopper]_
+[SSL-Shopper]_

 What Vulnerabilities are There?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~